Nibblex/EuterpeaDSL/README.md

 this will play a fantastic song written in the `BadGuy.hs` file.
 To clean the project use the `cabal clean` command.

 Note: You can execute `Timidity` service with `timidity -iA -Os` in terminal.
+Note that main program will ask you to enter the device id.
+You can use the `Euterpea` `devices` function in haskell repl `ghci` to list possible devices.

+...

+Output devices:
+  OutputDeviceID 0  Midi Through Port-0
+  OutputDeviceID 2  TiMidity port 0
+  ...

+Then you should use 2 as device id

 ## Files ##
 `Main.hs`: Contains the `main` function responsible for executing the test song.